The Point of Unity is...Quality

 At UnityPoint Health we want to give you the "Best Outcome for Every Patient, Every Time".
 One of the ways we try to always get better is by looking at quality and patient satisfaction information you give us.
 In every area of our health system we have teams that dig into the numbers and read about the best way to make your visit with us better, we call this best practice or evidence-based practice.

-We ask nationally and internationally known groups such as Det Norske Veritas (DNV), The Joint Commission (TJC), and the Commission on the Accreditation of Rehabilitation Facilities (CARF) to come to our hospitals and clinics and rate how well we are doing.
-Oftentimes we do better than what they expect from hospitals and clinics.
+We ask nationally and internationally known groups such as Det Norske Veritas (DNV), The Joint Commission (TJC), the Commission on the Accreditation of Rehabilitation Facilities (CARF) and Medicare's Department of Inspections and Appeals to come to our hospitals, clinics and home care locations to rate how well we are doing.
+Oftentimes we do better than what they expect from hospitals, clinics and home care providers.
 We do this to make sure we are giving you safe, effective, and affordable care.

 One of the ways you can decide who you want to provide your healthcare is by looking at quality and patient satisfaction scores.
 Many healthcare organizations report their scores in a way that only looks at what they are doing well.
 If you would try to compare one hospital to another, you will quickly see that it is very hard to do.